|Daulatabad Fort, Aurangabad, MHRemote Traveler|

 01. There are no separate exits from the fort.
 It is a sort of box canyon, same way in and same way to get out.

-02. This plan is to confuse the enemie who will be driven deep into the fort and may face danger
+02. This plan is to confuse the enemies who will be driven deep into the fort and may face danger

 03. Absence of parallel gates and this reduces the momentum of the invading army.

-05. Hardened iron spikes fixed on the gate will injure the intoxicated elephants that were used as a battering ram to break open the gates.
-The presence of spikes would cause the elephants to die of injury.
+05. Hardened iron spikes fixed on the gate will injure the intoxicated elephants that were used as a battering ram to break open the sturdy gates.
+The presence of spikes would cause the elephants to bleed and ultimately they'll die of injury.

-06. Yet another interesting features are the Complex arrangement of entryways, curved walls and false doors.
+06. Yet another interesting features are the complex arrangement of entryways, curved walls and false doors.
 All these designed to confuse the enemy inside the fort.
-The trapped enemy soldiers will ultimately became a prey to the hungry crocodiles.
+The trapped enemy soldiers will ultimately become a prey to the hungry crocodiles.

 07. The shape of the hill is rendered smooth so that expert mountain climbers can not climb the slippery slope.